olivierodo/Awesome-CV-action/README.md

 ## How this action can help you ?

-If you are an automation lover you will realize that one of the thing we all need to automate is our resume...
+If you are an automation lover you will realize that one of the pain we need to automate is our resume...
-This is a major pain for everyone to go through the old version then update reshape etc...
+By using a manual process we need to go through old versions, find the right one, update, reshape etc...
-Nowaday a few open source project help to support that pain from an edition point of view like : [Awesome-CV](https://github.com/posquit0/Awesome-CV) from [posquit0](https://github.com/posquit0).
+Nowaday a few open source project help to support that pain from an edition perspective such as : [Awesome-CV](https://github.com/posquit0/Awesome-CV) from [posquit0](https://github.com/posquit0) (based in Latex).
-This how i came up with the idea what if we can have a pipeline for our resume ?
+**This how i came up with the idea of automating the resume exactly like a software!**

-A simple pipeline will do 4 simple steps for you:
+A simple pipeline support 4 steps for you:

 1. compile your resume into a .pdf
-2. create a tag and a git release
+2. create a git tag and a github release
-3. Upload the resume as a pdf to the release.
+3. Upload the resume as a pdf to the github release.
 4. And voila !
 You will have an up to date resume accessible from anywhere through a simple url like : [YOUR RESUME REPO URL]/releases/download/latest/resume.pdf

 ## Usage